 - There are certain significant restrictions on the organization and the employer against forcing any level of employee to serve a specific notice period unless there is a written contract between the two parties with any clause mentioning the same.

-- The law provisions and regulations as per the labor law talk about and consist of compensation, notice period, and the necessary legal action against employees not serving notice period in India.
+- The law provisions and regulations as per the labour law talk about and consist of compensation, notice period, and the necessary legal action against employees not serving notice period in India.

 - The fundamental rights deciphered by the Constitution of India are crucial to understanding the actions and necessary steps a citizen can take in a legal way.